manavgoel472003/TaskPlanner/README.md

 - Logging is on by default at INFO; raise to DEBUG for more detail.
 - Tests are not included; you can run `pytest` where relevant in your repo.

-## License
-No license file is provided.
-Add one if you intend to distribute.